Tuition and fees for 2018-19

 Final settlement of financial aspects of the withdrawal process can take several weeks.
 A weekly tuition refund schedule is posted in the Accounting Office and at goshen.edu/financial-aid/refund.
 The refund percentage for the semester follows the federal regulations for refunding financial aid.
 There is no refund after the last day to withdraw with a “W” which is when 60 percent of the semester is completed.

-Room and board refund rates, following day one of any term, are prorated daily until the last date to withdraw with a “W.” No refunds are given after the “W” date.
+Room refund rates, following day one of any term, are prorated daily until the last date to withdraw with a “W.” No refunds are given after the “W” date.

 Refund rates for students enrolled in the May term only are the same as those listed above, but the 100% refund rate applies only to days 1 and 2 (drop/add period).